ggb/project-diary/content/2017-01-26-map2-to-the-rescue.md

         Nothing ->
           Nothing

-While this behaves much better it looks awkward and is way too much typing.
-One thing that is different to our former solution is, that the return-type changed.
+This behaves much better, but it looks awkward and is way too much typing.
+One thing that is different to the former solution is, that the return-type changed.
 It is not longer Float, but Maybe Float.
-This is okay and -- in fact -- a bonus: Now it is not longer implicit how to treat cases, where there is nor min-, neither a max-value and the calling code has to explicitly handle special (error) cases.
+This is okay and -- in fact -- a bonus: Now it is not longer implicit how to treat cases, where there is nor min-, neither a max-value.
+The calling code has to explicitly handle special (error) cases.

-There has to be a better solution, I thought, that is shorter and achieves the same.
+I thought, there has to be a better solution, that is shorter and achieves the same.
 So I looked how this is solved in other languages (Haskell), because I thought that functions on Functors or Monads may be a solution for this.
 And while that is true, it is much easier to take a look into the Elm docs and what other functions the [Maybe-module](http://package.elm-lang.org/packages/elm-lang/core/3.0.0/Maybe) provides.
 The final solution:

     :::elm
     getSliceSize'' : Int -> List Int -> Maybe Float